tari-project/rfcs/src/RFC-0321_ProcessingForeignProposals.md

 If a node receives a foreign proposal (not the command), and it has not received the previous foreign proposal, then it should ask the committee to provide it to them.

-If the LOCAL_PREPARE command appears in a local proposal for a transaction and is the last such LOCAL_PREPARE and all shards have voted to accept, an ALL_PREPARED(tx) command **must** also be present in the local proposal.
+If the LOCAL_PREPARE command would appear in a local proposal for a transaction and is the last such LOCAL_PREPARE and all shards have voted to accept, then the LOCAL_PREPARE **must** not be present and instead an ALL_PREPARED(tx) command **must** be present in the local proposal.
-If a LOCAL_PREPARE command appears in the local proposal and is the first such to abort, then a SOME_PREPARED(abort, tx) **must** also be present in the local proposal.
+Likewise, if a LOCAL_PREPARE command appears in the local proposal and is the first such to abort, then instead, a SOME_PREPARED(abort, tx) **must** be present in the local proposal.
 It may happen that a LOCAL_PREPARE(tx) must be sequenced for an already aborted transaction, in which case, it should not be followed by a SOME_PREPARED(abort, tx) but instead an ALREADY_ABORTED(tx) commmand **must** be present in the local proposal.